 The Scrum framework

 Scrum is an agile software development framework leading the product development process with a flexible and development strategy going towards a holistic objective, or goal.
 Companies mostly use it to manage complex software and product development, using iterative and incremental practices.
 It emphasizes decision making from real-world results rather than speculation.
-The goals of Scrum is for users can change their user requirements during the development process and the team should react quickly and efficiently on implementing these changes.
+The goal of Scrum is for users can change their user requirements during the development process and the team should react quickly and efficiently on implementing these changes.

 The Agile methodology has three main principles: Roles, Time-boxes and Artefacts.